sensu/sensu-chef/README.md

 ## sensu::default
 Installs Sensu and creates a base configuration file, intended to be extended.
-This recipe must be included before any of the Sensu LWRP's can be use.
+This recipe must be included before any of the Sensu LWRP's can be used.
 This recipe does not enable or start any services.

 ## sensu::rabbitmq
 Installs and configures RabbitMQ for Sensu, from configuring SSL to